Lucky777b/School_District_Analysis/README.md

 ![loc_method_NaN](https://user-images.githubusercontent.com/104864579/178060209-f9b074c3-96b3-4c39-8313-0dc67d9a8b47.png)

+  One function that was utilized greatly throughout my analysis, was the groupby() function.
+This is the function that allowed me to split an object(school_data_complete_df), apply a mathematical operation(ex. .mean(),.sum(),or .count() methods), and then combine the results.
+If I were to use the set_index() method to try to perform the same mathematical operations,

 ## Results

   Upon running both analyses, removing the math and reading scores for ninth graders at Thomas High School, had little to no effect on the overall analysis.